aganezov/RCK/README.md

 ### Input (preprocessing)

 The minimum input for RCK is comprised of two parts:
-1. Unlabeled novel adjacencies (aka structural variations specific to tumor samples)
+1. Unlabeled novel adjacencies (aka structural variations in the tumor sample)
 2. Clone- and allele-specific segment copy numbers

 Additional input can contain: